 Remember when pricing your item to add in the fees otherwise it will eat at your profit.

 Read through all the information for each site and make yourself a list of pros and cons for each.
-Also work out the prices your would have to sell your products at for each site.
+Also work out the prices you would have to sell your products at for each site.
 This will help you to make the best decision for your products.

 If you sell or create digital services/products including knitting pattern downloads, online magazines, music and stock photographs (this list is not exhaustive) make sure you are up to date on #EUVAT and that you comply so you aren’t paying VAT across the EU!
-Blogtacular has a great chart and One Man Band Accounting a really in depth blog post with all the current information.
+Blogtacular has a great chart and One Man Band Accounting a really in-depth blog post with all the current information.

 Please do leave a comment below with your own feedback or suggestions.
 I’d be really interested to hear about your experiences.

-For more information on running a craft based business check out my book – Crafting a Successful Small Business: Making, marketing and merchandising
+For more information on running a craft-based business check out my book – Crafting a Successful Small Business: Making, marketing and merchandising

 *contains an affiliate link*Found this useful wondering how you can show me your appreciation?
 Well, there are some ways you can say thanks and support my website: ➡